JuliaJohns/practice/docs.md

-This is sample documentation for a class exercise.
+This is sample documentation for a Git for Writers class exercise.
 Note that this sample documentation is for testing purposes.
 Note that this toothbrush is totally safe to use for children, adults, pets, and wildlife.
 Added change!++